hubo1016/vlcp/doc/source/asynccore.rst

 priorities.

-A subqueue can have size limit, so that when the subqueue is full, the routine which tries to send an event with `waitForSend()` stops and wait for the queue to have space for more events.
+A subqueue can have size limit, so that when the subqueue is full, the routine which tries to send an event with `wait_for_send()` stops and wait for the queue to have space for more events.
 This provides an easy way to create a robust consumer-producer system.

 Subqueues can be created or removed by routines when the scheduler is running.
 Event senders and receivers do not